Sewminikangara/react-app-calculator/README.md

 CSS3

 # Usage
-Use the number and operator buttons to perform calculations.
+1.Use the number and operator buttons to perform calculations.
-Press "C" or "AC" to clear the current input.
+2.Press "C" or "AC" to clear the current input.
-The result will be displayed in the output section.
+3.The result will be displayed in the output section.